Domestic sheep reproduction: Lambing

-As the time for lambing approaches, the lamb will drop causing the ewe to have a swayback, exhibit restless behaviour and show a sunken appearance in front of the hipbone area.
-When birth is imminent, contractions begin to take place, and the fitful behavior of the ewe may increase.
-A normal labor may take one to several hours, depending on how many lambs are present, the age of the ewe, and her physical and nutritional condition prior to the birth.
+As the time for lambing approaches, the lamb will drop, causing the ewe to have a swayback, exhibit restless behaviour and show a sunken appearance in front of the hipbone area.
+When birth is imminent, contractions begin to take place, and the fitful behaviour of the ewe may increase.

+Normal labour may take one to several hours, depending on how many lambs are present, the age of the ewe, and her physical and nutritional condition prior to the birth.
 Though some breeds may regularly produce larger litters of lambs (records stand around nine lambs at once), most produce either single or twin lambs.
 The number of lambs a ewe produces per year is known as the lambing percentage.
 The condition of the ewe during breeding season will impact the lambing percentage as well as the size of the lambs.
-At some point, usually at the beginning of labor or soon after the births have occurred, ewes and lambs may be confined to small lambing jugs.
+At some point, usually at the beginning of labour or soon after the births have occurred, ewes and lambs may be confined to small lambing jugs.
 These pens, which are generally two to eight feet (0.6 to 2.4 m) in length and width, are designed to aid both careful observation of ewes and to cement the bond between them and their lambs.

 Ovine obstetrics can be problematic.
 By selectively breeding ewes that produce multiple offspring with higher birth weights for generations, sheep producers have inadvertently caused some domestic sheep to have difficulty lambing.
 However, it is a myth that sheep cannot lamb without human assistance; many ewes give birth directly in pasture without aid.
 Balancing ease of lambing with high productivity is one of the dilemmas of sheep breeding.
 While the majority of births are relatively normal and do not require intervention, many complications may arise.

-A lamb may present in the normal fashion (with both legs and head forward), but may simply be too large to slide out of the birth canal.
-This often happens when large rams are crossed with diminutive ewes (this is related to breed, rams are naturally larger than ewes by comparison).
+A lamb may present in the normal fashion (with both legs and head forward), but may be too large to slide out of the birth canal.
+This often happens when large rams are crossed with diminutive ewes (this is related to breeding.
+Rams are naturally larger than ewes by comparison).
 Lambs may also present themselves with one shoulder to the side, completely backward, or with only some of their limbs protruding.
 Lambs may also be spontaneously aborted or stillborn.

 Reproductive failure is a common consequence of infections such as toxoplasmosis and foot-and-mouth disease.
 Some types of abortion in sheep are preventable by vaccinations against these infections.